 FD attends the first women's rights convention at Seneca Falls, NY and advocates the right to vote for women.
 While he roamed far beyond his original bounds, his wife, though hard-working, remained uneducated and politically unambitious.
 In England he met Julia Griffiths and brought her home to live with him in the Rochester family house as a tutor for his children and for wife Anna in 1848.
 But his effort with his wife failed and Anna remained almost totally illiterate until her death.

-A scandal erupted when Julia Griffiths began to serve as FD's office and business manager and soon became his almost constant companion.
-She arranged his lectures, dealt with the paper's finances and accompanied him to meetings.
-People in Rochester gradually adjusted to the sight of the black leader and the white woman walking arm in arm down the street.
+A scandal erupts when Julia Griffiths began to serve as FD's office and business manager and soon becomes his almost constant companion.
+She arranges his lectures, deals with the paper's finances and accompanies him to meetings.
+People in Rochester gradually adjust to the sight of the black leader and the white woman walking arm in arm down the street.